Analysis of European colonialism and colonization: Linguistic discrimination

 In settler colonies, indigenous languages were often lost either as indigenous populations were decimated by war and disease, or as aboriginal tribes mixed with colonists.
 On the other hand, in exploitation colonies such as India, colonial languages were usually only taught to a small local elite.
 The linguistic differences between the local elite and other locals exacerbated class stratification, and also increased inequality in access to education, industry and civic society in postcolonial states.

+Sport

+Various traditional games that were played in different countries were overtaken by Western sports during the colonial era.
+This effect was notable in British colonies, as the British invented many of what later became the world's most popular sports during the colonial era, and propagated these sports in part because they allowed for the perpetuation of class and racial divides beneficial to them, and due to the belief that they would help spread Britain's cilivising values.
+Towards the end of the colonial era, colonizers' sports often played a significant role in the colonies' independence movements, as sport became an avenue for the colonized peoples to work together and prove their equality.
+After the colonial era, Western sports often became an important part of nation-building and international relations for former colonies; for example, cricket played a significant role in bringing Indian people together and allowed India to do "cricket diplomacy" with Pakistan, a country which it has had significant tensions with.
+Western sport has also played a role in fighting racism, as when South Africa was banned from most international sports during the apartheid era.

 Ecological impacts of colonialism

 European colonialism spread contagious diseases between Europeans and subjugated peoples.

 Countering disease

 The Spanish Crown organised a mission (the Balmis expedition) to transport the smallpox vaccine and establish mass vaccination programs in colonies in 1803.
 By 1832, the federal government of the United States established a smallpox vaccination program for Native Americans.
 Under the direction of Mountstuart Elphinstone a program was launched to increase smallpox vaccination in India.

 From the beginning of the 20th century onwards, the elimination or control of disease in tropical countries became a necessity for all colonial powers.
 The sleeping sickness epidemic in Africa was arrested due to mobile teams systematically screening millions of people at risk.
 The biggest population increases in human history occurred during the 20th century due to the decreasing mortality rate in many countries due to medical advances.